Zyin055/Config-Presets/README.md

 Note: If you're updating from a version before 12/19/2022 your config.json settings will be overwritten.
 Make a backup if you want to keep your custom presets before updating.

 ## Screenshots
-The new dropdown in the image gallery
+The new dropdown in the image gallery.

 ![gallery](https://i.imgur.com/ef0p7wM.jpg)

-Dropdown values (configurable)
+Dropdown values (configurable), select one and the generation settings values will be applied to the Web UI.

 ![dropdown](https://i.imgur.com/hWpoR9N.jpg)

-Clicking the "Add/Remove..." button
+Clicking the "Add/Remove..." button lets you create and delete custom presets the settings currently in the Web UI.
+Each button has tooltips to help you.

 ![dropdown](https://i.imgur.com/OD8wcSt.jpg)

-Screenshot of config.json, which can be opened with the "Edit..." button.
-It's created after the extension is loaded for the first time
+Screenshot of config.json, which can be opened with the "Open..." button.
+It's created after the extension is loaded for the first time.
+You can use this if you want finer control on editing your presets.

 ![config](https://i.imgur.com/acFy6Hq.jpg)